-If before take-off -

-Inform GMP when requesting start-up clearance stating the minimum or maximum speed acceptable.
+If before take-off - Inform GMP when requesting start-up clearance stating the minimum or maximum speed acceptable.
 GMP is to inform the appropriate TC Sector controller who may specify a high-speed limitation and/or additional take-off separation as necessary, which shall be communicated to AIR.
 AIR is to advise the pilot, before take-off, of any higher speed limitation imposed.

-If after take-off -

-Inform ATC the minimum speed acceptable.
+If after take-off - Inform ATC of the minimum speed acceptable.

 The onus for removing the speed limitation rests with the appropriate TC Sector controller who will advise the aircraft as soon as the traffic situation permits.
-AIR controllers are not to remove a speed limitation without first obtaining the approval of the appropriate TC Sector controller.
+AIR controllers are not to remove a speed limit without approval from the appropriate TC Sector controller.